bookschool/org/div/notes/Life Science/02 Introduction to Cells/02 Introduction to Cells.md

 the leaves perk up.

-Water changes temperature slowly, so it helps keep the temperature of cells from changing rapidly뾞 change that can be harmful.
+Water changes temperature slowly, so it helps keep the temperature of cells from changing rapidly혰a change that can be harmful.
 Water also plays a key role in carrying substances into and out of cells.
 Without water, life as we know it would not exist on Earth.